Blosc/bcolz/doc/intro.rst

 wide (and possibly large) in-memory and on-disk tables --doing this with regular ``structured arrays`` in NumPy is exceedingly slow.

-Also, column-wise ordering turns out that this gives the `ctable` a huge opportunity to improve compression ratio.
-This is because data tends to expose more similarity in elements that sit in the same column rather than those in the same row, so compressors generally do a much better job when data is aligned column-wise.
+Furthermore, columnar means that the tabular datasets are stored column-wise order, and this turns out to offer better opportunities to improve compression ratio.
+This is because data tends to expose more similarity in elements that sit in the same column rather than those in the same row, so compressors generally do a much better job when data is aligned in such column-wise order.

 bcolz main features